 If you ask most people what Die Hard is about, they will tell you it’s about a New York cop who single handedly defeats a gang of German terrorists who take over a skyscraper in Los Angeles.
 And they’re not wrong.
 But they’re not entirely right either.

-From the protagonist’s perspective, Die Hard is about a working class guy who helps his wife quit an unethically capitalist job that is destroying their family.
+Reduced to its plot, Die Hard is about a working class guy who helps his wife quit an unethically capitalist job that is destroying their family.
 And as you see from the very first line, John McClane will do whatever it takes to achieve this.

 The opening dialogue exchange features McClane speaking to his flight mate as his plane lands in Los Angeles: